yusen-luan/tp/docs/UserGuide.md

 * `TAG` should be alphanumeric (no spaces)
 * At least one module code is required
 * Tags are optional
+* Consultations are optional, if provided it should follow one of the supported formats listed below
 </box>

 <box type="tip" seamless>